Ex Smokers Prefer Fruity E-Liquids Says Doctor's FDA Survey

-Dr Farsalinos said: “A few months ago, the FDA announced an ANPRM for flavors in tobacco products, including e-cigarettes.
+Dr Farsalinos said: “A few months ago, the FDA announced an ANPRM for flavours in tobacco products, including e-cigarettes.
 They then opened a public comment docket where anyone could submit commentaries, opinions, proposals and data.

 "As you may know, I am always trying my best to submit comments whenever there is this possibility, raising concerns and presenting potential problems with proposed regulations throughout the world.
-In this case, I also submitted a file which was NOT a comment or an opinion piece but the data from the big US Flavors survey that we completed in May….
+In this case, I also submitted a file which was NOT a comment or an opinion piece but the data from the big US Flavours survey that we completed in May….

 The agency said it aimed to limit flavours’ appeal to adolescents, whilst considering the role that they are having in helping adult smokers take the leap from smoking to vaping.